wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 	        for p in cat_data["pages"]:
 	            add_page(c, p["title"], p["url"])

-	    # Print out what we have added to the user.
+	    # Print out the categories we have added to the user.
 	    for c in Category.objects.all():
 	        for p in Page.objects.filter(category=c):
 	            print("- {0} - {1}".format(str(c), str(p)))